 We have a lot of diapers.
 (Read my post about our “cadillac stash” here if you want to see how much we invested in our diapers, why we spent so much, and how much money we are still saving.)
 Here they are….

 These all come from Grovia: Modern Cloth Diapers.
 I am not in any way sponsored or affiliated with them, but whole-heartedly recommend them and always tell people to keep in mind that every year they usually have an amazing Black Friday sale where you can set up a stash for a lot less!
-(You can also find used Grovia diapers online!
-I got some of my stash used locally on a buy/sell/trade site!)
+(You can also find used Grovia diapers on Facebook or local buy-sell-trade groups.)

 Two Full Sets